robstoll/tutteli-gradle-plugins/README.md

 and binds jacoco to the `junitPlatformTest` task.

 This plugin does not set up a junit engine and you need to define it yourself.
-Have a look at [build.gradle](https://github.com/robstoll/tutteli-gradle-plugins/tree/master/build.gradle#L51) for an example.
+Have a look at [build.gradle](https://github.com/robstoll/tutteli-gradle-plugins/tree/master/build.gradle#L61) for an example.
-In case you should use Spek as your engine, then you might want to have a look at the `spek` plugin.
+In case you should use Spek as your engine, then you might want to have a look at the `spek` plugin below.

 # ch.tutteli.kotlin.utils [🔗](https://plugins.gradle.org/plugin/ch.tutteli.kotlin.utils/0.9.0)
 Provides some utility functions to declare dependencies on kotlin projects, configure projects as well as utility functions to exclude kotlin.